elamsniae-bit/Machineries/replit.md

-# Heavy Equipment Management System (Equip)
+# Heavy Equipment Management System (Machineries)

 ## Overview
-This is a PHP-based heavy equipment rental and management system.
+This is a **Node.js/MongoDB-based** heavy equipment rental and management system built for Netlify deployment.
 The application allows users to browse, rent, and manage heavy equipment inventory.
-It includes both an admin panel and a customer-facing interface.
+It includes both an admin panel and a customer-facing interface with full API integration.

 ## Project Structure
 - **admin/** - Administrative dashboard and management tools